cogs-hq/veadotube_temp_tracker/README.md

 NOTE: You will also need to change the websocket port if you didn't set that to 8000.
 These are clearly marked in both the server and web applications.

 ### Starting the Applications
-From the root directory (veado-temp-tracker), run:
+From the root directory (veadotube-temp-tracker), run:

 ```bash
 npm start